islamelnabarawy/sc2gym/README.md

 - 'SC2MoveToBeacon-v1': The observation is a `[64, 64, 1]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
-The action is an array of two number, each between 0 and 63.
+The action is an array of two numbers, each between 0 and 63.
 The environment pre-selects the marine at the start of each episode.

 ### CollectMineralShards: